derjust/BigData/README.md

     }
 }
 ```
-and using it in the pipeline via
+and is used in the pipeline via

 ```java
 // ... and make it available as view